(Including ManagementRss Discussion & Analysis Report)

 Your Board is periodically reviewing the broad risk framework to ensurethat there is a dynamic process to capture and measure key elements of risks.

-Your Company has spent about Rs.
-49 crores in FY 20-21 includingautomation and establishing additional lines.
-The capex for FY 22 is estimated at around'70 crores including normal capex logistics and capacity augmentation.
+Your Company has spent about Rs 42 crores in FY 22 including automationand establishing additional lines.
+The capex for FY 23 is estimated at around Rs 70 croresincluding normal capex logistics and capacity augmentation.

 Your Company has necessary Internal Control Systems in place which iscommensurate with the size scale and complexity of its operations.
 Your Company iscontinuously making improvements in internal control systems keeping in view theincreasing level of activities.
 Independent team of Internal Auditors/ Management Auditorsare carrying out internal audits and advising the management on strengthening of internalcontrol systems.
 The reports are periodically discussed internally.
 Significant auditobservations and corrective actions thereon are presented to the Audit Committee.

-During the lockdown in the first quarter of FY21 your Company continuedto pay the salaries to all the employees including the contract workmen without anydeduction and also on time.
-Notwithstanding the external disturbances caused by pandemicgeo-political disturbances and unprecedented commodity price increases your Companyreleased increments to all employees for FY22 effective from1st April 2021 as also the performance linked variable pay.
+During the lockdown in the first quarter of FY 22 your Companycontinued to pay the salaries to all the employees including the contract workers withoutany deduction and on time.
+Notwithstanding the external disturbances caused by pandemicgeo-political disturbances and unprecedented commodity price increases your Companyreleased increments to all employees for FY 23 effective from April 01 2022 as also theperformance linked variable pay.

 This DirectorsRs Report and the Management Discussion and Analysisincluded therein may contain certain statements which are futuristic in nature.
 Suchstatements represent the intentions of the Management and the efforts being put in by themto realize certain goals.
-The success in realizing these goals depends on various factorsboth internal and external.
+The success in realizing these goals depends on numerous factorsboth internal and external.
 Therefore the investors are requested to make their ownindependent judgments by considering all relevant factors before taking any investmentdecision.
 CORPORATE GOVERNANCE

 Report on Corporate Governance is separately presented as part of theAnnual Report.